 How Are Concussions Diagnosed?

-There is no concrete diagnosis for a concussion, it is clinical in nature, meaning how the person is presenting.
-The following three questions can help determine the severity of the head injury as there are no universal tests that can diagnose a concussion.
-Imaging technology is not useful in diagnosing mild traumatic brain injuries, but they can rule out a severe brain injury.
+There are no universal tests for concussions, rather diagnosis is clinical in nature, meaning how the person is presenting.
+The following three questions can help determine the severity of a head injury.
+Imaging technology is not useful when it comes mild traumatic brain injuries, although it can rule out a severe brain injury.

 1. How and where did the injury happen?